 Treasurer: Richard Gardner

-Committee: Tosh Denholm, Jonathan Evans, Stephen Harris, David Hughes, Sue Kopelman, Shreeraj Laturia, Anthea McEwan, Jan Ridding, Jane Sturmer Clark, John Sturmer Clark, Trudie Wood.
+Committee: Tosh Denholm, Jonathan Evans, Neil Fletcher, Stephen Harris, David Hughes, Sue Kopelman, Shreeraj Laturia, Anthea McEwan, Jan Ridding, Jane Sturmer Clark, John Sturmer Clark, Trudie Wood.